Luke-Wilson/blog/source/_drafts/Playing-nice-with-the-MEAN-stack-pt2.md

 <h4>Schema</h4>

-The blueprint: Schemas are essentially a definition of how you want your documents to look.
+The blueprint: Schemas are essentially a definition of your documents and what info and methods they should contain.
 For example, if you want to have a document that describes a user, and you want to record specific information about each user, namely: username, first name, last name, and DoB.
 The schema is where you tell Mongoose the name and type (e.g. String, Boolean etc.) of information you want to store for any of your document types.
 Also, if your document will need any built-in methods, you can add them to the schema definition.
 Each schema automatically maps to a MongoDB collection.
 {% codeblock %}
 var userSchema = mongoose.schema({